You are here

 Our specialty-trained hand doctors, Dr. Wesley Choy, Dr. Alexander Michalow, and Dr. Kermit Muhammad, have extensive experience in treating a variety of hand conditions and injuries.
 Nonsurgical methods will always be recommended first before considering surgery.
 However, there are situations in which conservative treatments will not provide adequate relief, and hand surgery is the best option to fix the problem.
 Our hand surgeons are skilled in performing many surgical procedures for the hand and wrist and utilize state-of-the-art technology in doing so.
 Rest assured that when you see one of our specialists, you're in the care of the region's most preferred orthopedic providers.

-If you have hand pain that you'd like to have evaluated, we encourage you to contact our team of orthopedic doctors today at one of our three locations in Bradley, Frankfort, or Watseka.
+If you have hand pain that you'd like to have evaluated, we encourage you to contact our team of orthopedic doctors today at one of our three locations in Bradley, Frankfort, New Lenox, or Watseka.
 Call (815) 928-8050 for our Bradley or Watseka office or (815) 469-3452 for our Frankfort office, or request an appointment online with one of our experienced hand surgeons.